daplhall/Maze-Generation/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 ```
 # Building
-Make a build folder eg.
+Make a build folder
 ```
 $ mkdir build
 ```
-then simply call the makefile, given you have gcc installed.
+then simply call the makefile
 ```
 $ make
 ```